QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void initializeSimulation()`

 	This function initializes the simulation, e.g. the simulation is reset and structural ramp-up is carried out.

+:code:`void runFullSimulation()`

+	This function runs all timesteps for all turbines of the simulation as defined in the simulation object.
+This is equivalent to pressing the *Start Simulation* button in QBlade`s GUI.
+This function needs to be called after :code:`void initializeSimulation()`.
+When calling this function it is not possible to *interact* with the simulation before it is finished.
+To interact with the simulation you need to create your own simulation loop and call the functions :code:`void advanceController_at_num()` and :code:`void advanceTurbineSimulation()` at every timestep.

 :code:`void advanceController_at_num(double *vars, int num = 0)`